mvt-project/mvt/README.md

 MVT provides two commands `mvt-ios` and `mvt-android` with the following subcommands available:

-* `mvt-ios`:
+- `mvt-ios`:
-    * `check-backup`: Extract artifacts from an iTunes backup
+  - `check-backup`: Extract artifacts from an iTunes backup
-    * `check-fs`: Extract artifacts from a full filesystem dump
+  - `check-fs`: Extract artifacts from a full filesystem dump
-    * `check-iocs`: Compare stored JSON results to provided indicators
+  - `check-iocs`: Compare stored JSON results to provided indicators
-    * `decrypt-backup`:  Decrypt an encrypted iTunes backup
+  - `decrypt-backup`: Decrypt an encrypted iTunes backup
+  - `extract-key`: Extract decryption key from an iTunes backup
-* `mvt-android`:
+- `mvt-android`:
-    * `check-backup`: Check an Android Backup
+  - `check-backup`: Check an Android Backup
-    * `download-apks`: Download all or non-safelisted installed APKs
+  - `download-apks`: Download all or non-safelisted installed APKs

 Check out [the documentation to see how to use them](https://mvt.readthedocs.io/en/latest/).

 ## License

-The purpose of MVT is to facilitate the ***consensual forensic analysis*** of devices of those who might be targets of sophisticated mobile spyware attacks, especially members of civil society and marginalized communities.
+The purpose of MVT is to facilitate the **_consensual forensic analysis_** of devices of those who might be targets of sophisticated mobile spyware attacks, especially members of civil society and marginalized communities.
 We do not want MVT to enable privacy violations of non-consenting individuals.
-Therefore, the goal of this license is to prohibit the use of MVT (and any other software licensed the same) for the purpose of *adversarial forensics*.
+Therefore, the goal of this license is to prohibit the use of MVT (and any other software licensed the same) for the purpose of _adversarial forensics_.

 In order to achieve this, MVT is released under an adaptation of [Mozilla Public License v2.0](https://www.mozilla.org/MPL).
-This modified license includes a new clause 3.0, "Consensual Use Restriction" which permits the use of the licensed software (and any *"Larger Work"* derived from it) exclusively with the explicit consent of the person/s whose data is being extracted and/or analysed (*"Data Owner"*).
+This modified license includes a new clause 3.0, "Consensual Use Restriction" which permits the use of the licensed software (and any _"Larger Work"_ derived from it) exclusively with the explicit consent of the person/s whose data is being extracted and/or analysed (_"Data Owner"_).

 [Read the LICENSE](https://github.com/mvt-project/mvt/blob/main/LICENSE)